open-contracting/standard/docs/schema/reference.md

 :pointer: /definitions/Link
 ```

 Links are used to reference related resources that describe the *same* release or contracting process.
-Links should not be used to reference related contracting processes.
+Links must not be used to reference related contracting processes.
 To reference related processes, see [RelatedProcess](#relatedprocess).